 If you’re thinking of trying a Les Mills BODYCOMBAT class and are wondering, “is Body Combat hard” or are already a seasoned participant, here are some truths about the kick-butt class.

-BODYCOMBAT review and why I love it
+BODYCOMBAT reviews: Why I love it

 I was first introduced to Les Mills classes about eight years ago at my YMCA.
 I started with BODYPUMP, the only Les Mills class they offered at the time, and I enjoyed the camaraderie, the fact that it took the guesswork out of weightlifting and the efficiency of the workout.
 And a few years ago, I moved to France and was pleasantly surprised to see my old friend Les Mills at my local gym.
 One class I’ve taken a particular liking to is BODYCOMBAT.
 Here’s why I love Les Mills Body Combat: